SundayLab/robot_ddpg/README.md

 ## Acknowledgments

-This solution works perfectly in combination with some stuff i've built and is a nice demonstrator for a distributed machine learning pipleline.
+This solution works perfectly in combination with some stuff i've built and its a nice demonstrator for a distributed machine learning pipleline with async websocket communication.